 How does Core Web Vitals impact my website & why does it matter?

-Once the Page Experience update begins rolling out, Google will start using Core Web Vitals metrics as part of its algorithms to evaluate a website’s ranking position against a specific organic search term.
 It is important to remember in order to benefit from the Core Web Vitals, a web page must meet all three metrics.
-As this algorithm update is designed to reward those who pass the Core Web Vitals assessment, it does not necessarily mean you will lose organic positions unless your competitors for the same keyword do meet the requirements.
+As this algorithm update was designed to reward those who pass the Core Web Vitals assessment, it does not necessarily mean you will lose or will have lost organic positions unless your competitors for the same keyword do meet the requirements.
 This ranking signal is included as part of many ranking factors to assign a ranking position to a page.

 What does Core Web Vitals mean for SEO?